z1sec/jwtauditor/README.md

 - ⚡ **Secret Bruteforcing** - Test against common secrets and custom wordlists
 - ✏️ **JWT Editor** - Modify tokens with support for various signing algorithms
 - 🔧 **JWT Generator** - Create tokens from scratch with RSA key generation
+- 🎯 **Advanced Attack Platform** - 7 specialized attack modules for comprehensive testing
 - 📚 **Comprehensive Documentation** - Learn JWT security with our detailed guides
 - 🔒 **100% Client-Side** - Your tokens never leave your browser
-- 📱 **Works Everywhere** - No installation required, runs in any modern browser
+- 📱 **Mobile Responsive** - Optimized for all devices and screen sizes

 ## 🎯 Why JWTAuditor?